jellena/casting-neural-nets-for-sea-shanties/README.md

 ### Model Processing

-LSTM network was chosen for the memory aspects.
-I wanted the model to be able to remember enough to create a novel lyric.
+A LSTM network was chosen for it's ability "remnember" or use previous pieces of data for the current output.

 In an effort to prevent gibberish from being the output a robust dual layer LSTM with dropout was fitted.

 ## Results